Numerically Reliable Brunovsky Transformations: Main results

 where $\sigma_1 \geq \sigma_2 \geq \dots \geq \sigma_n > 0$ are the singular values.

-To avoid ill-conditioning, we aim to minimize the condition numbers of the state transformation $T$ and the decoupling matrix $D$ in~\eqref{eq:def-parametric-Brunovsky-transformation}, since their inverses are required to obtain the Brunovsky form.
-The objective function is chosen as the logarithm of the product of the two $\omega$-condition numbers for numerical performance.
-The rank constraints specified in~\eqref{eq:rank-constraints} do not require special treatment in the optimization algorithm, because such ``not-equal-to'' constraint sets have measure zero, allowing the use of standard unconstrained optimization methods to the following problem
+To avoid ill-conditioning, we minimize the condition numbers of the state transformation $T$ and the decoupling matrix $D$ in~\eqref{eq:def-parametric-Brunovsky-transformation}, since their inverses are required.
+The objective function is set as the logarithm of the product of their $\omega$-condition numbers for numerical performance.
+The rank constraints in~\eqref{eq:rank-constraints} have measure zero and need no special treatment in the following unconstrained problem: